brevis-network/pico/docs/features.md

   - [ ] Mul
   - [ ] ShiftLeft
   - [ ] ShiftRight
+- [ ] `preprocessed`
+  - Preprocessed trace of chips and its involvement in the proving procedure;
+  - Partially done, need to complete by adding it to the production of `ChunkProof`
 - [ ] public values
 - [ ] chip ordering
 - [ ] dependencies